-Jessica Jones is a professor of Liturgy and Worship at Gordon-Conwell Theological Seminary in Jacksonville, FL.
+Jessica Jones is the Director of Family Ministry at Grace Anglican Church, as well as an adjunct professor of Liturgy and Worship at Gordon-Conwell Theological Seminary in Jacksonville, FL.
 She holds a Doctor of Worship Studies degree from The Robert E. Webber Institute for Worship Studies, a master's degree in Educational Leadership and a bachelor's degree in Music Education, both from Florida State University.
-Jessica has served as a choral educator and adjudicator for over fifteen years in addition to serving as a worship leader in the Anglican church.
+Jessica has served as a choral educator and adjudicator for over fifteen years in addition to serving as a worship leader in the Anglican Church.
 She leads women's ministry events and is currently serving as the Editor-in-Chief of, and contributor to, the Communique for the Gulf Atlantic Diocese in the Anglican Church in North America.
 Jessica is grateful to partner her educational and writing experience with her background in worship and liturgy to mentor students as they complete the thesis process at IWS.
-Jessica lives in Jacksonville with her husband and two young children.
-"I've taught at more than a dozen seminaries throughout the world, and nothing matches the spirit and educational value of IWS."
-Dr. Gerald Borchert
+Jessica lives in Jacksonville with her husband and two children.
 DWS Faculty